doitintl/iris3/README.md

 # Open source

-Iris is open-source;it is not an official DoiT product.
+Iris is open-source; it is not an official DoiT product.
 Feel free to send Pull Requests with  new functionality and add new types of labels.
 See the `TODO.md` file and Github issues for features and fixes you might do.

 # When Iris adds labels

 ## On resource creation

-Iris labels newly-created resources by listening to Google Cloud Operations   Logs.
+Iris labels most types of newly-created resources by listening to Google Cloud Operations Logs.
 You can disable this: See [INSTALL](INSTALL.md) or run `deploy.sh -h`.

 ## On schedule

-Iris labels resources periodically on a Cloud Scheduler "cron" job.
-By default, only some types of resources are labeled on  these Cloud Scheduler runs, while most types are not labeled on schedule,  , to save the costs of relabeling with the same label every day.
+Iris labels a few types of resources periodically on a Cloud Scheduler "cron" job.
+By default, Iris does not label all types of resources  on these cron runs, to save the costs of relabeling -- with the same label -- every day.

-You can change that in configuration.
-Set `label_all_on_cron` to `True` in the configuration file.
+You can have Iris relabel everything on every cron run, See `label_all_on_cron` to `True` in the configuration file.

-You can also  disable the scheduled labeling.
+You can also disable the scheduled labeling entirely.
 See Deployment below or run `./deploy.sh -h`

 ## Labeling existing resources

 * When you first use Iris, you may want to label all existing resources.
-Iris does not do this by default.
+Iris *does not* do this by default.
-* Publish a PubSub message (the content doesn't matter) to `iris_label_all_types_topic`, for example with `gcloud pubsub topics publish iris_label_all_types_topic --message=does_not_matter --project $PROJECT_ID` and a full labeling will be triggered.
+* To do this, publish a PubSub message (the content doesn't matter) to `iris_label_all_types_topic`, and a full labeling will be triggered.
+For example, run with `gcloud pubsub topics publish iris_label_all_types_topic --message=does_not_matter --project $PROJECT_ID` where `$PROJECT_ID` is where Iris is deployed.

 # Supported Google Cloud resources